 Entry is free to the public.

-The gift shop sells handmade crafts from local artists and friends of the island, as well as books, postcards, and Frenchboro apparel.
+The gift shop has been expanded to include an art gallery.
+The shop sells handmade crafts from local artists and friends of the island, as well as books, postcards, and Frenchboro apparel.

-The Frenchboro Historical Society Museum and Gift Shop are open seasonally, from July till Labor Day.
-For specific details about hours and the length of the season, email firstname.lastname@example.org.
+The Frenchboro Historical Society Museum and Gift Shop are open seasonally, from July until Labor Day.

 The museum is always looking for new volunteers to staff the gift shop, answer questions for visitors, and maintain the exhibits.
 Email FHSinME.firstname.lastname@example.org if you are interested in volunteering for the Historical Society.
 We'd love to hear from you!